Lightstar53/Pokedex/README.md

 Service to run on a server using Flask and python communicating with a slack/discord bot for slash commands in channels.

-for testing purposes functionality for /isitup that queries isitup.org's API has also been added.
-(Was added to check for slack connectivity early on.
+Functionality for /isitup that queries isitup.org's API has also been added.
+(To check for slack connectivity early on.
 We won't remove it because why not.) example command (/isitup google.com):
 * Yay, google.com appears to be up!
 * Nope, google.com appears to be down!